GivaDogaBone/AWSCICDGroup/README.md

 # AWSCICDGroup
-AWS IAM Group for CI/CD with GitHub Actions
+New AWS IAM Group for CI/CD with GitHub Actions.
+This is needed to run manually without using GitHub Actions.
+This TF file is a prerequisite for implementing any CI/CD using GitHub Actions.

 ## Key changes made: